top of page

 Dad (below) about 15 years ago, after his first time taking my partner fishing at Pyramid Lake.

-Beloved Dio (left) and some wildflowers from the garden that began to bloom the morning after his passing.
-Baby Mya (right) managed to achieve the head nudge of approval from the fierce Dio <3
+Beloved Dio (above) and some wildflowers from the garden that began to bloom the morning after his passing.
+Baby Mya (below) managed to achieve the head nudge of approval from the fierce Dio <3

 Random dump of photos from the last year of PhD program experiences that I will update with captions as soon as possible :) .
 The first two were from my lab's super cool UCD Picnic Day booth.